AriFordsham/GHCWiki/arrow-notation.md

 - See the discussion on this [ Dec 16 ghc-devs thread](https://mail.haskell.org/pipermail/ghc-devs/2016-December/013317.html).
 It started with a desire to support rebindable syntax.

-- Lower down this page are a couple of proposed changes to the notation enabled with `-XArrows`
+- Lower down this page are a couple of proposed changes to the notation enabled with `-XArrows`.

-([current documentation](http://www.haskell.org/ghc/docs/latest/html/users_guide/arrow-notation.html)).
 I'm not sure of their status.

 ## Tickets